darionphan/obesitydata/README.md

 # obesitydata
 This is a repository that contains datasets, papers, policies, or other things that I think are interesting/relevant to finding the causes and consequences of obesity in the US.

-I'll add to this readme later with a table of contents/other relevant information that helps users navigate the files.
+Below are the names of the files you'll find in this repository and a short description of what the files are

+notes: links I've taken a look at with summaries, notes, and my thoughts
+log: a log of what I did that day